1894 Sasun rebellion: Background

 The Social Democrat Hunchakian Party was an Armenian national movement active in the region.
 In 1894, Sultan Abdul Hamid II began to target the Armenian people in a precursor of the Hamidian massacres.
 This persecution strengthened devolution sentiment among Armenians.

 In Sasun Armenians were organized by Hunchak activists, such as Mihran Damadian, Hampartsoum Boyadjian (Medzn Mourad) and Hrayr Dzhoghk.

 In his unpublished memoir, the missionary Royal M. Cole, who was based in Bitlis, recounted how Tahsin Paşa used a general atmosphere of suspicion to exaggerate the situation in the mountains and secure an imperial order for the destruction that occurred in late summer of 1894.
 Cole suggested that if Tahsin and the Ottoman State had bothered to investigate, they might have found only a small number of well-armed Armenians desperate to organize self-defense bands among the mountaineers.
 When Zeki Paşa, the commander of the Fourth Army stationed in Erzincan, arrived in Sasun in early September, he strongly criticized Tahsin Paşa for overstating the threat posed by the Sasun mountaineers to the Ottoman government.
 According to Cole, Zeki Paşa fiercely attacked Tahsin Paşa for calling up so many troops and causing such a massacre on such a flimsy pretext.
 Zeki Paşa believed that the poor and weak-looking Armenians he saw were not a real threat to the government, and he criticized Tahsin Paşa for leaving without facing him.

 Conflict

 Sasun was the location for the first notable battle in the Armenian resistance movement.
 The Armenians of Sasun confronted the Ottoman army and Kurdish irregulars at Sasun, succumbing to superior numbers.

-Foreign news agents protested vehemently against the Sasun even.; British prime minister William Ewart Gladstone called Hamid "the Great Criminal" or "the Red Sultan".
+Foreign news agents protested vehemently against the events at Sasun; British prime minister William Ewart Gladstone called Hamid "the Great Criminal" or "the Red Sultan".
 The rest of the Great Powers also protested and demanded the execution of Ottoman Sultan Hamid's promised reforms.
 An investigation committee composed of French, British, and Russian representatives were sent to the region in order to examine the event.